logo

 Sometimes it is hard to know when the time is right to humanely end a pet's suffering by putting them to sleep.
 Euthanasia in animals is meant to end their suffering when there is little or no hope of recovery from illness or injury.

-While the decision to euthanize a pet is difficult and up to the pet owner, the pet's best interest should be considered.
+While the decision to euthanize a pet is difficult and ultimately rests with the pet owner, the pet's best interest should be considered.
 What do you think?

 This situation illustrates the intersection of grief and responsibility, where the individual may feel an overwhelming sense of obligation to care for their late mother's macaw.